ForgeRock/openam-authentication/README.txt

 * Realm, Module, Service Chain are supported
 * Supports also redirect to OpenAM, if needed.
 * Optional global logout configurable
+= 0.9 =
+Clean some debug statements and updated the README